AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/tools/repository-browser.md

 Accessible from the Developer Console, it can be used to browse the repository of any instance or pod for a selected environment.

+### Access Prerequisites {#access-prerequisites}

+These following conditions must be met in order to access the Developer Console or the Repository browser

+In order to access Developer Console:

+* For Production programs, users must have the **Cloud Manager - Developer Role** in the Admin Console
+* For sandbox programs, it is available to any user with a product profile giving them access to AEM as a Cloud Service.

+In order to access the Repository Browser:

+* Users must have the **Cloud Manager - Developer** Role in the Admin Console
+* Users must also be defined in the AEM Users or AEM Administrators Product Profile on both the author and publish services

+For more information about setting up user permissions, see the [Cloud Manager Documentation](https://experienceleague.adobe.com/docs/experience-manager-cloud-manager/using/requirements/setting-up-users-and-roles.html).

 ### Launching the Repository Browser {#launching-the-repository-browser}

 The repository browser can be launched by following the steps below.

-1. In Cloud Manager, click the three dots next to the environment of your choice, and select **Developer Console**
+1. In Cloud Manager, click the three dots next to the tier of your choice, and select **Developer Console**

    ![repobrowser1](/help/implementing/developing/tools/assets/repobrowser1.png)

 1. Next, click the **Repository Browser** tab
-1. Choose a pod corresponding to either author, publish, or preview by clicking on the **Pod** dropdown list.
+1. Choose any pod corresponding to author, publish or preview by clicking on the **Pod** dropdown list.

    ![repobrowser2](/help/implementing/developing/tools/assets/repobrowser2.png)

 1. Launch the repository browser by clicking on the **Open Repository Browser** link further down.
-This will launch the browser corresponding to a representative instance (pod) for the chosen environment.
+This will launch the browser corresponding to a representative instance (pod) for the chosen tier.
+This will launch the browser corresponding to a representative instance (pod) for the chosen tier.
+Note that you cannot control the specific pod for that tier that is launched.

 ## Features {#features}